- Folic acid is man-made type of vitamin B-9 that you get from enriched foods or a vitamin supplement.

 Folic acid is one of the B vitamins used by your body and is used to make healthy new cells .
 Getting enough folic acid is especially important during growth spurts and during pregnancy.

-Why is folic acid so important during pregnancy?
+Why is folic acid so important for women?

-Getting enough folic acid lessens your chance of having a baby with a neural tube defect.
-Neural tube defects (NTDs) are a type of birth defect that involve the brain and spinal cord, and can cause serious lifelong problems for a baby.
 All women of childbearing age (women who get a period) should get the recommended amount of folic acid.
 Even if you’re not planning on getting pregnant, your body needs folic acid to make new cells every day.
+Most importantly, getting enough folic acid lessens your chance of having a baby with a neural tube defect.
+Neural tube defects (NTDs) are a type of birth defect that involve the brain and spinal cord, and can cause serious lifelong problems for a baby.

 What is the difference between folic acid and folate?